rifatrakib/practical-pydantic/dataclasses/README.md

 * Option 3 - use a `Config` class like for a `BaseModel`

 > pydantic dataclasses support `Config.extra` but some default behaviour of stdlib dataclasses may prevail.
 For example, when `print`ing a pydantic dataclass with allowed extra fields, it will still use the `__str__` method of stdlib dataclass and show only the required fields.

+#### Nested dataclasses

+Nested dataclasses are supported both in dataclasses and normal models.
+Dataclasses attributes can be populated by tuples, dictionaries or instances of the dataclass itself.